Table of Contents

 v.
 Whole-Body Suits

-Whole-Body Suits are very useful for the workers who carry or lift heavy objects during the workday.
+Whole-Body Suits are very useful for workers who carry or lift heavy objects during the workday.
 Whole-body suits give support throughout the whole body to minimize strain, maximize productivity, and increase strength.

-It can be found both mechanical and electrical, both coming with their own sets of advantages and disadvantages.
+It can be found in both mechanical and electrical, both coming with their own sets of advantages and disadvantages.